A visit to the Outer Banks in North Carolina is the perfect blend of adventure and relaxation.

-The editing company will also create a video with all 5 of your flights that is ready within a few days of your flight so that you can show it off to your friends.
+The editing company will also create a video with all 5 of your flights.
+The video is ready within a few days of your flight so that you can show it off to your friends.

 I would also recommend bringing a camera with you to capture a few pictures from another perspective.
 You can just keep a backpack at the top of the sand dune.

-After our lesson, we were given a certificate and a document that logged our training in case we want to continue taking our hang gliding to the next level.
+After our lesson, we were given a certificate and a document that logged our training.
+This is useful in case we wanted to continue taking our hang gliding to the next level.

 The park offers special programming throughout the year that you can learn more about here.

 7517 S. Virginia Dare Trail, Nags Head, NC, 27959